Divorce in Texas: Where to Start

 The resolution stage of Divorce

 Stage 3.
 Your case can come to a resolution one of three ways.
 You can just come to a settlement with the other side informally.
 You can attend a formal mediation.
 Or you can go to trial to a judge or a jury depending on the issues.
-The outcome of any of these routes depends greatly on the preparation and work done during the discovery stage.
+The outcome of any of these routes depends greatly on the preparation and work done during the discovery stage in your divorce in Texas path.

 The overall message is that in order to have good results in a divorce case you need to keep a cool head and be goal oriented, do the work to stay organized and help your attorney prepare, and follow the court orders.